rachelbasse/web-take-home-project/README.md

 * ***Component, reducers, actions, scss & css files are camel case*** with the first letter capitalised e.g. Home.js, ProjectActions.js
 * ***ClassNames are lowercase*** with hypens e.g. "home-container"
 * Styles are done in scss files.
 We use create-react-app which automatically transpiles Example.scss into a new file in the same directory called Example.css .
 You can then import Example.css into any component you need.
+* ***Use constants*** for string values.
+If you're doing a string comparison, you probably want to stick what you're comparing your variable to in the `util/Constants.js` file.

 ## The Mission Specs